danielyxie/bitburner/markdown/bitburner.sleeve.getnumsleeves.md

 ## Sleeve.getNumSleeves() method

-If you are not in BitNode-10, then you must have Source-File 10 in order to use this function.

-Return the number of duplicate sleeves the player has.
+Get the number of sleeves you own.

 <b>Signature:</b>